FREQUENTLY ASKED QUESTIONS

 8. What is the deadline for registering to vote in an election?

-In order to be registered to vote in an election, you need to be registered by normal close of business of any public building where registration is allowed, whichever is later, on the fourth Wednesday prior to the election.
+If you are registering to vote for the first time or have moved from another state, you need to be registered by normal close of business of any public building where registration is allowed, whichever is later, on the fourth Wednesday prior to the election.
 If registering by mail, your voter registration must be postmarked on the fourth Wednesday prior to the election.
 If you register after such time, you will be registered to vote in subsequent elections.